MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 ### Availability

-SQL Database is a PaaS service that can meet your high availability (HA) and disaster recovery (DR) requirements.
+SQL Database and SQL Managed Instance are PaaS services that can meet your high availability (HA) and disaster recovery (DR) requirements.
 Be sure to pick the SKU that meets your requirements.
-For guidance, see [High availability for Azure SQL Database](/azure/azure-sql/database/high-availability-sla).
+For guidance, see [High availability for Azure SQL Database](/azure/azure-sql/database/high-availability-sla) and [High availability for Azure SQL Managed Instance](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql)

 ### Operations

-SQL Database uses [SQL Server Management Studio (SSMS)](/sql/ssms/sql-server-management-studio-ssms) to develop and maintain legacy artifacts like stored procedures.
+SQL Database and Managed Instance use [SQL Server Management Studio (SSMS)](/sql/ssms/sql-server-management-studio-ssms) to develop and maintain legacy artifacts like stored procedures.

 ### Cost optimization